Jayp13997/Web_Bots_Detection/README.md

         ii.
 For manual/human logs: http://localhost:8000
     c.
 To classify the generated logs:
         i. bot_detector_no_time.py, bot_detector_constant_time.py, and bot_detector_random_time.py for each time delay type.

+Required Libraries:
+os
+flask
+logging
+datetime
+bs4 (beautifulsoup)
+requests
+random
+time
+re
+statistics
+matplotlib

+Setting everything up takes about 5 minutes (assuming you have all the required libraries installed).

+Running the scripts takes few seconds with provided threshold value in the file.
+To get the results using different threshold value, just change the threshold value in the file and rerun the script.